JonathanGetahun/rustic_bnb/README.md

 5.Amazon Web Services.
 6.Google Maps API. <br>

+•   Improved efficiency of database by using AWS S3 buckets for storage of images, ensured content security through AWS IAM and pre-signed URLs.
+•   Incorporated React-Redux container, used front-end state management procedures with multiple components to ensure scalability and optimization.
+•   Implemented Google Maps API for dynamic rendering of listings using geolocation.
+•   Established user authentication and authorization using JWT and password hashing with bcrypt.
+•   Used mongoose for schema validation and CRUD implementation involving one-to-many relationships with document references.

 ## Key Features
 #### User Authentication
 * Users can sign up or log in with an existing account.
 * Invalid logins or incorrect signup requests will prompt validation errors on both the frontend and the backend.
 * Certain features of the web app will be blocked if users are not logged in, feature implemented using jsonwebtoken.
 ![](gif/rustic_signup.gif)

 ```